Biking and fun for everyone in Vietnam

-We begin our bike trip from the hotel, exploring hidden passageways and winding alleyways, stopping to photograph the iconic Japanese bridge.
-Crossing the bridge near the night market we visit a local family making Banh Dap using the traditional method.
-These small savoury rice flour bowls are a common breakfast staple in the countryside.
+We begin our bike trip from the hotel, exploring hidden passageways and winding alleyways, with a stop to photograph the iconic Japanese bridge.
+After crossing the bridge near the night market, we visit a local family making Banh Dap using the traditional method.
+These small, savory rice flour bowls are a common breakfast staple in the countryside.
 We continue cycling to one of the area’s most beautiful villages, stopping at a family home to learn about the tradition of family chapels.
 Our host is nearly 90 and fought in the American war.

 The Waterways and Organic Farming Villages of Hoi An

 Today we explore the waterways, coconut palm plantations and the famous Tra Que organic vegetable village.
 We begin with kayaking from near the hotel through Hoi An's fascinating waterways surrounded by coconut plantations and villages where age old traditions have been preserved.
-Following this we switch back to bikes where a beautiful ride through rice fields ends at Hoi An’s organic vegetable village where a family welcomes us to their home.
-It’s a fun family event to help pick fresh herbs and prepare a delicious traditional Vietnamese lunch.
+After a short stint on the water, we switch back to bikes for a beautiful ride through rice fields that ends at Hoi An’s organic vegetable village where a family welcomes us into their home.
+Enjoy the fun family event of helping to pick fresh herbs and prepare a delicious traditional Vietnamese lunch.
 Our private van will speed us back to the hotel early afternoon.
 There’s time for a swim at the pool or a dip in the ocean.

 Conclusion of Tour in Hoi An